Roy Hibbert: Indiana Pacers (2008–2015)

 Hibbert was selected as an All-Star reserve for the East in 2014.
-He played 12 minutes and tallied 8 points on 4–5 shooting.
+He played 12 minutes and tallied eight points on 4–5 shooting.
 At the end of the season, Hibbert finished second in the Defensive Player of the Year voting with 166 out of the 1125, losing to Joakim Noah, who had 555 of the points.
 Hibbert averaged 2.2 blocks per game.
 During the 2014 NBA playoffs, Hibbert went scoreless in games 5 and 6 of the Pacers' first round match against the eighth seed, Atlanta Hawks.
 Hibbert was the second All-Star to ever go scoreless in consecutive games in the playoffs, the first being Jim King in 1968.
 Hibbert would also have scoreless games in Game 1 of the semifinals (against the Washington Wizards) and in Game 4 of the conference finals (against the Miami Heat).
 By the end of the 2014 postseason, Hibbert had four scoreless postseason games, setting an NBA record for most scoreless NBA postseason games by a current All-Star.
-Hibbert's season ended in the Eastern Conference Finals as the Pacers were eliminated by the Miami Heat in 6 games.
+Hibbert's season ended in the Eastern Conference Finals as the Pacers were eliminated by the Miami Heat in six games, adding history to the Heat–Pacers rivalry.

 On June 29, 2015, Hibbert exercised his player option with the Pacers for the 2015–16 season.

 Los Angeles Lakers (2015–2016)

-On July 9, 2015, Hibbert was traded to the Los Angeles Lakers in exchange for a second-round pick in the 2019 NBA Draft.
+On July 9, 2015, Hibbert was traded to the Los Angeles Lakers in exchange for a second-round pick in the 2019 NBA draft (Eric Paschall), which Indiana turned into Rakeem Christmas.
 He made his debut for the Lakers in their season opener on October 28, 2015, recording 12 points and 10 rebounds in a 112–111 loss to the Minnesota Timberwolves.
-Hibbert appeared in 81 of 82 games, all of which he started.
-However, his points per game average (5.9) was the lowest of his career.
-His blocks, rebounds and minutes per game were all the lowest since his rookie year.
+Hibbert started in 81 of 82 games, also playing alongside Kobe Bryant in his last NBA season.

 Charlotte Hornets (2016–2017)

 On July 7, 2016, Hibbert signed with the Charlotte Hornets.
 He made his debut for the Hornets in their season opener on October 26, 2016, recording 15 points and nine rebounds in a 107–96 win over the Milwaukee Bucks.
-Hibbert came into the Hornets' game against the Portland Trail Blazers on January 18, 2017 averaging 5.2 points per game.
-He subsequently had a season-high 16 points on 7-of-8 shooting in a 107–85 win over Portland.
+On January 18, 2017, Hibbert scored a season-high 16 points on 7-of-8 shooting in a 107–85 win over the Portland Trail Blazers.
+On the Hornets, he played alongside 4x NBA All-Star Kemba Walker.

 Denver Nuggets (2017)

-On February 2, 2017, Hibbert was traded, along with Spencer Hawes, to the Milwaukee Bucks in exchange for Miles Plumlee.
-However, before appearing in a game for the Bucks, he was traded again, this time to the Denver Nuggets on February 23 in exchange for a protected 2019 second-round draft pick.
-The Nuggets renounced their free agent exception rights on Hibbert during the subsequent offseason, making him an unrestricted free agent.
+On February 2, 2017, Hibbert was traded, along with Spencer Hawes, to the Milwaukee Bucks in exchange for former Pacers teammate Miles Plumlee.
+However, before appearing in a game for the Bucks, he was traded again, this time to the Denver Nuggets on February 23, in exchange for a protected 2019 second-round draft pick.
+The Nuggets renounced their free agent exception rights on Hibbert during the subsequent off-season, making him an unrestricted free agent.
+In Denver, Hibbert played with a young Nikola Jokić.

 On July 17, 2018, Hibbert announced his retirement.